Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Data

 This empirical pattern directly motivates our seasonal precision specification: rather than assuming constant compositional volatility, we allow the Dirichlet precision parameter $\phi_t$ to vary with Fourier seasonal terms.
-As we demonstrate in Section~\ref{sec:results}, this specification substantially improves forecast accuracy.
+Because the paper does not report a dedicated comparison against an otherwise identical constant-precision model, however, this evidence should be read as suggestive motivation rather than a definitive estimate of the incremental contribution of seasonal precision.